 - Show understanding of the meaning of words used in daily life

-- Recognize some letters and words
+- Recognize all letters and some words

 - Identify the general meaning of messages read, seen or heard